 Turkey Guidebooks As Turkish Christmas Gifts

 If you’re already a seasoned visitor to Turkey, you’ll know things don’t stand still for too long around these parts.
-Either for yourself or for your travelling buddies, get background info on your chosen travel destinations with the latest editions of Lonely Planet Turkey, The Rough Guide to Turkey…or what about this guide book for an alternative…
+Either for yourself or for your travelling buddies, get background info on your chosen travel destinations with the latest editions of Lonely Planet Turkey or The Rough Guide to Turkey.

 Turkish Christmas Gifts For Other Bookworms